nilshartmann/spring-graphql-march-2025/README_remote_service.md

-# Der "Remote Service"
+# The "Remote Service"

-* Das Modul `remote-service` enthält eine eigenständige Spring Boot-Anwendung, die den "Publisher Service" (HTTP API) und den "Media GraphQl Service" (GraphQL API) zur Verfügung stellt.
+* The `remote-service` module contains a standalone Spring Boot application that provides the "Publisher Service" (HTTP API) and the "Media GraphQL Service" (GraphQL API).
-* Die beiden Dienste stehen exemplarisch für externe APIs, die wir in unserer eigenen Anwendung konsumieren wollen.
+* These two services serve as examples of external APIs that we want to consume in our own application.
-* Im "echten Leben" wären sie nicht Teil unseres Workspaces und wir hätten auch keinen Zugriff auf deren Source-Code.
+* In "real life," they would not be part of our workspace, and we would not have access to their source code.
-  * Wahrscheinlich wären es auch zwei getrennte Dienste
+  * They would likely be two separate services

-## Starten der RemoteServiceApplication
+## Starting the RemoteServiceApplication

-* Wir brauchen den Remote-Service erst im Laufe des Workshops.
+* We will need the Remote-Service later in the workshop.
-    - Ich gebe dir Bescheid, sobald du ihn starten musst
+  - I will let you know when you need to start it.

-* **Zum Starten:**
+* **To start:**
-  * Führe die Klasse `nh.springgraphql.remoteservice.RemoteServiceApplication` aus
+  * Run the class `nh.springgraphql.remoteservice.RemoteServiceApplication`
-  * Die Anwendung läuft auf Port `8090`.
+  * The application will run on port `8090`.
-  * Wenn dieser Port bei dir belegt ist, kannst du ihn anpassen:
+  * If this port is already in use, you can adjust it:
-      * In der Datei `remote-service/src/main/resources/application.properties` musst du das Property `server.port` auf den gewünschten Port setzen
+    * In the file `remote-service/src/main/resources/application.properties`, set the `server.port` property to the desired port
-      * In der GraphQl-Anwendung musst du in `graphql-service/src/main/resources/application.properties` die Url mit dem Property `publisher.service.base-url` anpassen
+    * In the GraphQL application, adjust the URL in `graphql-service/src/main/resources/application.properties` with the `publisher.service.base-url` property
-  * Wenn der Service läuft kannst du zum **ausprobieren** einen Publisher abfragen, z.B. in dem du im Browser (oder per curl, wget, ...) http://localhost:8090/api/publishers/1 aufrufst
+  * Once the service is running, you can **test** it by querying a publisher, for example, by calling http://localhost:8090/api/publishers/1 in your browser (or using curl, wget, etc.)